lavanet/docs/docs/chains/evmos-chain/evmos-node.md

 ## Install Evmos CLI 🚀

-This software is necessary to run a Juno RPC node.
+This software is necessary to run an Evmos RPC node.

 ```bash